 Projecting Sign.
-That which is attached to the building, wall, or structure and which extends horizontally more than fifteen (15) inches from the plane of such wall; or a sign which is perpendicular to the face of such wall or structure.
+A sign which is attached to the building, wall, or structure and which extends horizontally more than fifteen (15) inches from the plane of such building, wall or structure; or a sign which is perpendicular to the face of such building, wall or structure.